Anadenanthera peregrina | Yopo – Cohoba

-It has been told, that in Peru, the Incan medicine men would use the snuff to foretell the future by communicating with otherworldly spirits.
-Since the disappearance of many of the indigenous cultures of the Amazon, it remains a mystery as to exactly what these cultures used the seeds for, leaving us to rely on archeological findings and stories passed down by word of mouth.
+They say that in Perú, Incan medicine men used the snuff to foretell the future by communicating with otherworldly spirits.
+Many of these indigenous cultures of the Amazon have disappeared, so it is a mystery exactly what these cultures used the seeds for.
+We need to rely on archaeological findings and oral history.

-The pods of Anadenanthera peregrina found growing from the Purica trees, when ripe, would open and expose the grayish seeds inside.
-Traditionally, these seeds were gathered, sometimes fermented, then moistened and grinded on stones to create a paste.
-The paste was then gently toasted over a slow burning fire and allowed to dry.
-Some accounts state that an alkaline substance, such as the ash of various plants or pulverized snail shells was then added to the Yopo mixture.
-The addition of a calcium or an alkaloid to ‘chews’ or ‘snuffs’ was and is a common practice among indigenous peoples, and as is done with Tobacco and Coca.
-It is believed to activate the medicine, however, in the case of Yopo, the admixture of an alkaline substance may not be essential.
+The pods of Anadenanthera peregrina or Parica tree open when ripe, exposing the greyish seeds inside.
+Traditionally, local people gathered these (sometimes fermented) seeds then moistened and ground them on stones to create a paste.
+They gently toasted the paste over a slow burning fire and allowed it to dry.
+Some accounts say native users then added an alkaline substance such as the ash of various plants or ground snail shells.
+The addition of calcium or and alkaloid was common practice among indigenous peoples.
+They believe it activates the Yopo.
+However, there is no real consensus if the additives are really necessary.

-The indigenous tribes of South and Central America have also been known to use Yopo for the treatment of dysentery and gonorrhea.
-Some reports also state it was used to treat digestive upset and pneumonia.
+It’s also been known that the indigenous tribes of South and Central America have also used Yopo for the treatment of dysentery and gonorrhea.
+Some reports also say they used it to treat digestive problems and pneumonia.